MacBook Pro (Intel-based)

-The Intel-based MacBook Pro is a discontinued line of Macintosh notebook computers sold by Apple from 2006 to 2021.
+The Intel-based MacBook Pro is a discontinued line of business-oriented notebook computers in the Mac series sold by Apple from 2006 to 2021.
 It was the higher-end model of the MacBook family, sitting above the low-end plastic MacBook and the ultra-portable MacBook Air, and was sold with 13-inch to 17-inch screens.

 The MacBook Pro line launched in 2006 as an Intel-based replacement for the PowerBook line.
 The first MacBook Pro used an aluminum chassis similar to the PowerBook G4, but replaced the PowerPC G4 chips with Intel Core processors, added a webcam, and introduced the MagSafe power connector.
 The unibody model debuted in October 2008, so-called because its case was machined from a single piece of aluminum.
 It had a thinner, flush display, a redesigned trackpad whose entire surface consisted of a single clickable button, and a redesigned keyboard.

-The retina MacBook Pro was released in 2012: it is thinner, made solid-state drive (SSD) standard, added HDMI, and included a high-resolution Retina display.
+The Retina MacBook Pro was released in 2012: it is thinner, made solid-state drive (SSD) standard, added HDMI, and included a high-resolution Retina display.
 It eliminated Ethernet and FireWire ports and the optical drive.
-The Touch Bar MacBook Pro - so-called because of its Touch Bar strip with a Touch ID sensor - released in October 2016, adopted USB-C for all data ports and power and included a shallower "butterfly"-mechanism keyboard.
+The Touch Bar MacBook Pro – so-called because of its Touch Bar strip with a Touch ID sensor – released in October 2016, adopted USB-C for all data ports and power and included a shallower "butterfly"-mechanism keyboard.
 A November 2019 revision to the Touch Bar MacBook Pro introduced the Magic Keyboard, which used a scissor-switch mechanism.

 The Intel-based MacBook Pros were succeeded by Apple silicon MacBook Pros beginning in 2020 as part of the Mac transition to Apple silicon.
 On November 10, 2020, Apple discontinued the two-port 13-inch model following the release of a new model based on the Apple M1.
 The 16-inch and four-port 13-inch models were discontinued on October 18, 2021, following the release of 14-inch and 16-inch models based on the M1 Pro and M1 Max.